 This technical deep dive expands on the information in L1 Terminal Fault Software Guidance.
-Be sure to review the overview and mitigation by software developer first and be sure to apply any microcode updates from your OS vendor.
+Be sure to review the overview and mitigation for software developers, and be sure to apply any microcode updates from your OS vendor.
+For more information, refer to the list of affected processors.

 When the processor accesses a linear address, it first looks for a translation to a physical address in the translation lookaside buffer (TLB).
 For an unmapped address this will not provide a physical address, so the processor performs a “table walk”1 of a hierarchical paging structure in memory that provides translations from linear to physical addresses.
 A page fault is signaled if this table walk fails.